geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 As blest emollient for a stubborn *bird*
 &emsp;In frosty weather —
 Ah!
 No — together —
-Were *birds and Aitches* given to the Wind,
+Were *birds and aitches* given to the wind,
 Even the black letter friend, who ran away,
 When sorely pressed by bailiffs t’other day,
 With unique copy of my oldest play,